kyle-n/kyle-n.github.io/README.md

 Feel free to look through the code and assets.
 They're a work in progress- I'm still building the site and fixing the assets.

+### Progress report 7-28-15

+Started work on using Jekyll, a static site generator, to create a blog for rehosting my old stories.
+I can't keep manually creating the HTML for them.
+There's an easier way to automate that.
+It's also terrible when I want to change one thing and have to go through and change it for all the stories.

 ### Progress report 7-23-15

 The homepage is basically finished.
 The content works, it fits on desktop and mobile, and I have most of the materials I'd like.
 Might need some more photos.
 Also still not entirely happy with the gradient background.